jrkernan/ROB-535-FinalProject-Team14/RMT-PPAD/README.md

 > **RMT-PPAD GitHub:**
 > https://github.com/JiayuanWang-JW/RMT-PPAD

-Users should follow the original repository to:
+Please follow the instructions in the original repository to:
 - install dependencies
-- configure the Python environment
+- set up the environment
-- download pretrained checkpoints
+- download the pretrained model
-- prepare the BDD100K dataset
+- download and organize the BDD100K dataset

 ---